 Tasked with hosting an international conference call?
 It’s not as easy to host international conference calls as it is to do so domestically for several reasons.
 First, you have time zone and language differences to contend with.
 Second, different countries have different dialing conventions and international calling costs.
-And third, your office conference phone may not be able to handle a large volume of conference call participants.
+And third, if you’re trying to do it with your office conference phone, it may not be able to handle a large volume of conference call participants.

 Here’s how to host international conference calls with ease:

-The Connect App work from any smartphone or PC and Mac desktops.
+The Connect App work from smartphones and PC’s or Mac desktops.

 Connect tools let users quickly schedule, start/join and manage their audio conferences and Web Meetings.